1unarzDev/Test-Repo/DevelopmentGuide/README.md

    ```
    ros2 launch vrx_gz competition.launch.py
    ```
 12. If the VRX simulation doesn't work and it outputs something like `vrx_gz not recognized`, then you may need to add the PATH environment variable for the vrx_gz package.
-You can achieve this by running
+You can achieve this by putting the following in your .bashrc file (in your home directory)
    ```sh
    export GZ_SIM_RESOURCE_PATH= ~/Downloads/ROS2-Docker-Crash-Course/gazebo_vrx_packages# Add vrx path
    . ~/.bashrc # Reload bash